z46-dev/apcs/CLASSES HANDBOOK.md

         this.h = size;
     }

+    // 2nd version of a constructor for Rectangle:
+    // 4 params
     public Rectangle(double x, double y, double width, double height) {
         this.x = x;
         this.y = y;